katcipis/sophia/notes/talent-is-overrated.md

 * It needs continuous feedback

-The fun part is learning new design approaches, but the feeling good only happens after the new design is born, and you see it in action, and it gives you great satisfaction.
+The fun part is learning new design approaches, but the feeling good only happens after the new design is born, and you see it in action, seeing it working gives you great satisfaction.
 But the process of coming up with a good design is really hard.
 It takes time (and pressure to start coding stuff starts to pile up), and it takes a lot of good people to brainstorm, and it takes the desire to not just go with the first idea that comes up to your mind.

-Of course this is a continuous activity, the idea is not to do a big upfront design, and the catch to that is the continuous feedback loop and the repeating.
+Of course this is a continuous activity, the idea is not to do a big upfront design, and the catch to understand that is the continuous feedback loop and the repeating.

-Big upfront design is usually a bad idea because it lacks the repeating a lot, since you are going to do it on the start of the project, them it will only be coding.
-And it lacks continuous feedback.
+Big upfront design is usually a bad idea because it lacks the "repeating a lot" from deliberate practice, since you are going to do it on the start of the project, them it will only be coding.
+And it will lack continuous feedback too, you will only get one big **you suck** feedback at the end.

 Design can only give feedback when used by the intended users.
 If you are designing an API, you need to use it to have feedback.
 That is why it makes no sense to pass too much time only designing